SAP-samples/btp-bas-risk-management/documentation/develop/consume-external-service/README.md

 ## Summary

-In this section you have expand you application with an API which allows to get data from your SAP S/4HANA backend system.
-Now the application can use data directly out from the backend system.
-Also you have updated the user interface, so the data from backend is displayed correctly in your application.
+ In this section, you have integrated an external service API from an SAP S/4HANA system to your application.
 In the next step you will deploy your application.

 Need help?
 Look at the [Troubleshooting Guide](../../complete/troubleshooting#consume-external-service-from-sap-s4hana) or use mission support to connect with mission experts.